Lay Chaplaincy Resources for Congregations

 Role of the Congregation’s Lay Chaplaincy Committee

 The congregational lay chaplaincy committee is responsible for overseeing the congregation’s lay chaplaincy program.
-In doing so, it should always follow the guidelines, policies, and mandates found in the CUC’s Congregational Lay Chaplaincy Manual, many of which relate to the responsibilities listed here.
+In doing so, it should always follow the guidelines, policies, and mandates found in the CUC’s Lay Chaplaincy Manual, many of which relate to the responsibilities listed here.
 It should meet regularly.

 The committee is responsible for creating and maintaining policies covering